YahooArchive/YaraParser/README.md

 # OTHER USEFUL NOTES

 ## A Useful Trick to Improve Performance
-It is shown that replacing all numbers (integers and floating points), with a dummy token (e.g. <num>) helps the accuracy.
+It is shown that replacing all numbers (integers and floating points), with a dummy token (e.g. <num>) helps the accuracy in some treebanks.
 If you want to try that idea, simply replace the numbers in your training, development and test data with that dummy token.

 ## Memory size
 For very large training sets, you may need to increase the java memory heap size.
-For training on the Ontonotes training corpus (105k sentences), we found setting the heap size to -Xmx16G was enough.
+For training on the Ontonotes training corpus (105k sentences), we found setting the heap size to -Xmx10G was enough for training and -Xmx7G for parsing.
 For training on the standard WSJ set, the default memory was sufficient.

 ## Performance